 A short documentary written, directed and produced by Dr G.D.
-Jayalakshmi from the Xi’an Jiaotong-Liverpool University-JC School of Film and TV Arts, has won Best Documentary Film and Best Travel Film at the 22nd season of the Calcutta International Cult Film Festival, as well as the Award of Excellence at the Hollywood International Independent Documentary Awards.
+Jayalakshmi from the Xi’an Jiaotong-Liverpool University School of Film and TV Arts, has won Best Documentary Film and Best Travel Film at the 22nd season of the Calcutta International Cult Film Festival, as well as the Award of Excellence at the Hollywood International Independent Documentary Awards.

 Going Home is based on Dr Jaya’s own experiences.
 It tells the story of a grand three-day train journey across India, from Kolkata in the north to Bangalore in the south, and the people encountered along the way.